To graph a rational function:

 you can use the same optional technique as for polynomial functions.)

 - First factor both the numerator and the denominator.

 - Cancel any common factors to reduce the fraction.

 give you vertical asymptotes;

-each one is a vertical line (which should be dashed).
+these are vertical lines (which should be dashed).